nanotechz9l/Source-code-analyzer/README.md

 	* ruby 1.9.3

 ## History
+* 10/04/2013 - Minor update to user recommendations at the end of the script.
 * 10/04/2013 - Updated dfuncs to include all flawfinders 160 dangerous functions
 * 10/03/2013 - Added line number output.
 * 10/03/2013 - Added all 160 flawfinder dangerous functions.